geursan/beagle_code/README.md

 # beagle_code

-Hello world, this is beagle_code version 1 for pedagogical objetives, to introduce students to astrophysics fluid dynamics.
-It uses hll method to solve the Euler equations in 1 and 2d and is written in Fortran 90.
-For the case 2d is possible to generate a gnuplot file from fortran program included in the dyrectory.
-The initial conditions are included in the Fortran files.
+Hello world!
+This is beagle_code version 1, developed for pedagogical purposes to introduce students to astrophysical fluid dynamics.
+It uses the HLL method to solve the Euler equations in 1D and 2D, and is written in Fortran 90.
+For the 2D case, it is possible to generate a gnuplot file using a Fortran program included in the directory.
+The initial conditions are provided in the Fortran files.

+To compile 1d or 2d version, just do the standard Fortran way gfortran euler**.F90 -o beagle To run: ./beagle
+You can modify the code and use the compiler Fortran options as you convenience.

-For doubts or questions write to gerardo_urrutia: geursan[at]gmail.com / gurrutia[at]cft.edu.pl
+For doubts or questions, feel free to contact Gerardo Urrutia: geursan[at]gmail.com / gurrutia[at]cft.edu.pl

 Recommendations:

+CFD methods:
-CFD methods is detailed by Eleuterio F. Toro - "Riemann Solvers and Numerical Methods for Fluid Dynamics"
+For a detailed explanation of CFD methods, refer to Eleuterio F. Toro - "Riemann Solvers and Numerical Methods for Fluid Dynamics."

-Astro aplications:
+Astrophysical applications:

-- A described application of classical CFD to dynamics of interstellar medium by Alex Raga and his group Astroplasmas, in Chapter III of their book https://bigbang.nucleares.unam.mx/astroplasmas/images/stories/pdf/libro-mi.pdf
+- A classical CFD application in the dynamics of the interstellar medium by Alex Raga and his group can be found in Chapter III of their book Astroplasmas here: https://bigbang.nucleares.unam.mx/astroplasmas/images/stories/pdf/libro-mi.pdf.

-- Special relativistic fluid dynamics by Fabio de Colle https://iopscience.iop.org/article/10.1088/0004-637X/746/2/122/meta
+- For special relativistic fluid dynamics, refer to Fabio de Colle's paper here: https://iopscience.iop.org/article/10.1088/0004-637X/746/2/122/meta.

-- General relativistic cases (FM torus) included tabulated equation of state can be found in the Agnieszka Janiuk prescription https://github.com/agnieszkajaniuk/HARM_COOL
+- For general relativistic cases (e.g., FM torus) including tabulated equations of state, see Agnieszka Janiuk's prescription here:https://github.com/agnieszkajaniuk/HARM_COOL.